The Inheritance Clause

 “Okay,” I said to the empty shop.
 “Okay.
 Sure.
 Fine.”

-I spent the morning dusting shelves and trying not to imagine what Logan the Loser would say if he knew I’d inherited a “smut store".
+I laughed to myself, imagining what Logan the Loser would say if he knew I’d inherited a “smut store".
 Probably wouldn't fit his "trajectory" since it wasn't a socially acceptable shrine to the literary greats.

 I found a stash of bookmarks with the store logo.
 I found tea in a tin labeled Plot Tea.
 I found a jar of peppermints labeled Fresh Starts.